MK61395/Time-Table-Scheduler-Genetic-Algorithm/README.md

 ## Conclusion

 This project successfully implemented a genetic algorithm to automate the timetable scheduling process, addressing key challenges and achieving optimized schedules for academic institutions.
+For result and otput, please refer to the attached PDF.

 ## Contributions